havenwood/xpool/README.md

 __DESCRIPTION__

-XPool is a lightweight UNIX(X) Process Pool.
-The pool is dynamic in the sense that you can resize the pool at runtime.
-The pool can be used to schedule 'units of work' that are defined as any object that implements the 'run' method.
-A 'unit of work' is run by a dedicated subprocess in the pool and each subprocess has its own message queue incase the pool becomes dry.
+XPool is a lightweight process pool that can schedule one or more 'units of work' that are defined as any object that implements the `run` method.
+The pool can be any size you decide but XPool will try to create a pool with a subprocess for each CPU core if you do not specify a pool size.

-There are also all the other features you might expect, such as an interface to shutdown gracefully or to shutdown immediately.
-Graceful shutdowns can operate within a timeout that when passed shuts down the pool immediately.
+The pool can be resized at runtime if you decide you need to scale down or scale up.
+The pool can also be shutdown gracefully or shutdown with force(through SIGKILL).
+A graceful shutdown can operate within a timeout that forces a hard shutdown through SIGKILL if X seconds pass by and all subprocesses have not exited.

+All subprocesses in the pool have their own message queue that the pool places work onto according to a very simple algorithm: the subprocess who has scheduled the least amount of work is the subprocess who will have the next unit of work put onto its message queue.
+The message queue that each subprocess has is also what ensures work can be queued when the pool becomes dry (all subprocesses are busy).

 __EXAMPLES__

 _1._

-A demo of how you'd create a pool of 5 subprocesses:
+A demo of how you would schedule a unit of work:

 ```ruby
 #